Solubility of Gypsum (CaSO4)

 |(7)||ΔGypsum||=||10-2.29 M = 5.12×10-3 M = 5.12 mM|

 In words: The amount of 5.12 mmol gypsum dissolves in 1 liter of pure water.
-[Please note that Eq.(5), and the final result, are independent of the initial inventory of gypsum.]
+[Please note that the final result is independent of the initial inventory of gypsum.]

 Numerical Approach with aqion

-We start with pure water (button New) and switch to molar units (activate checkbox Mol).
-To open the mineral table click on Minerals, then enter the amount of 20 mmol/L gypsum.5
+We start with pure water (button H2O) and switch to molar units (activate checkbox mol).
+To open the mineral table click on Minerals, then enter the amount of 20 mmol/L gypsum (by double-clicking on the ‘Gypsum’ line).5 The corresponding screenshot is shown on the right side.

-According to this calculation, the amount of 15.4 mmol gypsum dissolves in 1 liter of pure water – it is three times more than in the calculation above!
+According to this calculation, the amount of 15.4 mmol gypsum dissolves in 1 liter of pure water – that is three times as much as in the above calculation!

 Here, SO4 and Ca abbreviate the total concentrations: